Why did VAR rule out Nketiah goal & give Arsenal penalty but didn't award Man Utd spot-kick for Cedric hand...

 In the first half, the Arsenal right back went to the floor under pressure from Jadon Sancho.
 As Cedric clambered on all fours to try and get back on his feet, his hand made contact with the ball and appeared to drag it away.

-Despite television cameras clearly picking this up, VAR did not call on Pawson to review the incident - with Sancho and his Man Utd team mates left roaring in frustration.
+Despite television cameras clearly picking this up, VAR did not call on Pawson to review the incident - with Sancho and his United team-mates left roaring in frustration.